Data-Adaptive Integration with External Summary Data for Outcome Mean Estimation: Generalized Entropy Balancing for Integration of Summary Data

-We introduce two sets of weights to align the internal and external distributions.
-The first set aims to balance the marginal distribution of $Z$ such that internal data can be reweighted to resemble the external-data distribution (see Figure~\ref{fig:1} for an illustration).
+We introduce two sets of weights to connect the internal and external populations.
+The first set balances the selected moments of $X$, so that the reweighted internal moments match their external counterparts (see Figure~\ref{fig:1} for an illustration).
 Specifically, we solve the following optimization problem with respect to $w^{(1)}=(w^{(1)}_1,\dots, w^{(1)}_n)$:

 subject to